-- N-Series Networked AV solutions are based on gigabit Ethernet protocol. - Uncompressed 4k solution requires 10 Gbps fiber. - Networked AV devices can be installed on a physically separate network or converged onto an existing gigabit Ethernet network. - By default, units come configured in DHCP mode.
-If there is no DHCP server on the network, they switch to Auto IP mode with IP addresses of 169.254.xxx.xxx. - Any control software or device must have a Dynamic, Static, or DHCP IP address in the same subnet as all Networked AV devices. - Virtually any layer-3 switch or layer-2 switch (so long as it supports IGMP snooping and querying) can be used for routing Networked AV video streams.
+- SVSI's Networked AV solutions are based on gigabit Ethernet protocol. - Uncompressed 4k solution requires 10 Gbps fiber. - Networked AV devices can be installed on a physically separate network or converged onto an existing gigabit Ethernet network. - Network devices must have unique IP addresses.
+Units come from the factory with IP addresses of 169.254.xxx.xxx. - Any control software or device must have a Dynamic, Static, or DHCP IP address in the same subnet as all Networked AV devices.

+- Virtually any layer-3 switch or layer-2 switch (so long as it supports IGMP snooping and querying) can be used for routing Networked AV video streams.
 Certain applications also require IGMP Immediate Leave to be enabled.
-Switches not directly supported/sold by AMX should be tested prior to system deployment. - A video network can incorporate 10/100-baseT devices such as third-party controllers or pointof-sale devices.
+Switches not directly supported/sold by SVSI should be tested prior to system deployment. - A video network can incorporate 10/100-baseT devices such as third-party controllers or pointof-sale devices.
 However, video traffic must be blocked from going into the network port to which the device is connected.
-This can be done through an extra switch port on an N-Series device or through a port on a switch with IGMP snooping enabled. - N3000 video streams can be routed through 100-baseT networks.
+This can be done through an extra switch port on an SVSI device or through a port on a switch with IGMP snooping enabled. - N3000 video streams can be routed through 100-baseT networks.
 However, if data or voice are converged on the network, careful consideration must be given to the bandwidth management.
 Otherwise, significant video drop-outs or unacceptable quality video will result.
-AMX recommends gigabit Ethernet networks whenever possible. - The maximum distance between devices directly is 100 meters (328 feet) over CAT5e cable.
+SVSI recommends gigabit Ethernet networks whenever possible. - The maximum distance between devices directly is 100 meters (328 feet) over CAT5e cable.
 This distance can be extended in increments of 100 meters (328 feet) by using a gigabit switch as a repeater between devices.
-Copper Ethernet connections can be up to 100 meters but the use of fiber can extend network connections to many kilometers.

-- The system is controllable through N8001/N8002/N8012 controllers, AMX Control Systems, or a third-party control system using TCP/IP (e.g., Savant, Utelogy, Crestron). - If being added to an existing house network, involvement of the IT administrator as early as possible will help ensure successful implementation.
-For stand-alone networks, AMX recommends purchasing the appropriate pre-configured network switches from AMX.
+Copper Ethernet connections can be up to 100 meters but the use of fiber can extend network connections to many kilometers. - The system is controllable through N8001/N8002/N8012 controllers, AMX Control Systems, or a third-party control system using TCP/IP (e.g., Savant, Utelogy, Crestron). - If being added to an existing house network, involvement of the IT administrator as early as possible will help ensure successful implementation.
+For stand-alone networks, SVSI recommends purchasing the appropriate pre-configured network switches from AMX.

-NOTE: Virtually any system that can open a socket and send ASCII strings will be able to control an N-Series system.
+NOTE: Virtually any system that can open a socket and send ASCII strings will be able to control an SVSI system.